Migrate (song): Background and composition

-"Migrate" is an up-tempo hip hop club track.
+"Migrate" is an up-tempo hip hop and club track.
 Lyrically, it is about the freedom and independence of a girls' night out.
 It documents Carey's whereabouts and where she migrates from and to: "from the car to the club to the bar to the VIP lounge to the after-party to the hotel" and contains a reference to Patrón, a brand of Mexican tequila.
 As the song is about movement from one place to another, T-Pain tells her to "bounce" in response.
 Carey displays a sense of "confident, social forwardness" on "Migrate".
 Nick Levine of Digital Spy thought that Carey sounded her "most diva-like" on the song, with the references to champagne being "compliments of the club" while the DJ plays her "jam".
 Melodically, Carey delivers the track over a "repeating" chorus backed by a "descending echo-synth".
 It contains a reduced number of notes in order to further accentuate the hook.
 While Carey employs a "sassy" tone of voice, both her and T-Pain's vocals are processed with Auto-Tune.

+Critical reception

+Critical reception to "Migrate" was mixed.
 Stephen Thomas Erlewine of AllMusic thought that the use of Auto-Tune on Carey's vocals served a "dual purpose", and explained that while it "camouflages her slightly diminishing range" it also made her sound "modern".
 Ben Ratliff of The New York Times felt that T-Pain sounded more interesting than Carey despite the use of Auto-Tune.

-Critical reception

 Sarah Rodman of The Boston Globe described "Migrate" as "a frivolous, funky, self-referential jam".
 The New York Sun Jayanthi Daniels thought the track sounded like something that R. Kelly would release, and continued to write that Carey "is no longer looking for a 'Dreamlover' to come and rescue her, as she did in 1993: In 'Migrate,' she's already rescued, and enjoying the after-party".
 He also said that the song is "much stronger" than E=MC²'s lead single, "Touch My Body".
 Writing for The Wichita Eagle, Mary Moore's review on the song was positive, calling it as "an irresistible hip-hop groove that works".
 The Guardian's Alex Macpherson labelled the track as "sinister".

 Evan Sawdey of PopMatters was critical of "Migrate", and called it "grating" and "a tepid and uninvolving attempt at a club anthem".
 He continued to write that the song is void of a proper melodic structure and expressed disapproval of its use of processed vocal filters.
 Sawdey concluded by writing that despite the added production from Danja and guest vocals by T-Pain, "it serves as a painfully dull opener".
 Similarly, J. Freedom du Lac felt that the Auto-Tune "needlessly distorts [Carey's] greatest gift".
 Jim Farber of the Daily News felt that the use of processed vocals was more appropriate for "stars" who cannot sing.